-PHILLIPS NIZER up January 2016 REAL ESTATE and INTERNATIONAL TRUSTS & ESTATES LAW ALERT US GOVERNMENT TO PENETRATE SECRECY IN MANHATTAN, MIAMI RESIDENTIAL TRANSACTIONS On January 13, 2016, the U.S. Treasury Department's Financial Crimes Enforcement Network ("FinCEN") ordered certain title insurance companies to identify the individuals behind the purchase of residential real estate in Manhattan (New York County, New York) and Miami-Dade County, Florida and to report this information to FinCEN to be retained in its database.
-FinCEN's Geographic Targeting Orders ("GTOs") take effect on March 1, 2016 and are initially scheduled to remain in effect for 180 days, through August 27, 2016.
+REAL ESTATE and INTERNATIONAL TRUSTS & ESTATES LAW ALERT

+US GOVERNMENT EXPANDS EFFORT TO PENETRATE SECRECY IN RESIDENTIAL TRANSACTIONS ACROSS NYC, OTHER GATEWAY CITIES

+In January of 2016, the U.S. Treasury Department's Financial Crimes Enforcement Network ("FinCEN") has ordered certain title insurance companies to identify the individuals behind the purchase of residential real estate in Manhattan (New York County, New York) and Miami-Dade County, Florida and to report this information to FinCEN to be retained in its database.
+At that time, we projected that FinCEN would extend its orders beyond the initial 180 day period, and to cover additional metropolitan areas.
+Our projections were proven correct.

+On July 27, 2016, FinCEN issued new Geographic Targeting Orders ("GTOs"), which take effect on August 28, 2016 and (like the prior orders) are initially scheduled to remain in effect for 180 days, through February 23, 2017.
+The new GTOs have been expanded geographically to all of New York City, as well as certain counties located in the Ft.
+Lauderdale, Palm Beach, Los Angeles, San Francisco/San Jose, San Diego and San Antonio metropolitan areas.

 The GTOs apply to the purchase of residential real estate by otherwise-anonymous entities such as limited liability companies, and requires the disclosure of the identity of any individual that owns at least 25% of the entity.
-The GTOs impose the identification and disclosure requirements on purchases in excess of \$3 million in Manhattan, and in excess of \$1 million in Miami-Dade, where there is no bank loan (or similar form of external financing) and where any part of the purchase price is paid in currency, cashier's check, certified check, traveler's or money order.1 What is FinCEN?
+The GTOs impose the identification and disclosure requirements on purchases where there is no bank loan (or similar form of external financing) and where any part of the purchase price is paid in currency, cashier's check, certified check, traveler's or money order.
+The new GTOs apply to residential purchase prices at or above the applicable threshold amount for each jurisdiction listed in the table below: